 Add ginger and green chilli.
 Saute until it begins to smell good.

+Lightly knead the dough to smoothen a bit.
 Make 4 to 5 portions of the dough and roll to balls.
-Coover the dough.
+Cover the dough.

 Cut it to two.
 If the edges are too thick, gently roll it to thin down.